Fraud: The New Language of Love

 Well, for one: you would not be alone.

 Last year saw 56,000 new reports of romance scams.¹ And the crime wave has already cost victims and financial institutions billions.
 In fact, in 2021 alone, romance fraud accounted for $547 million in losses²—the highest ever recorded.
+It's a growing fraud trend that is expected to continue.

 So, what can we learn from the thousands of victims who’ve already fallen prey to these scammers, and why should we care?